swaptacular/swpt_accounts/protocol.rst

 .. [#config-frequency] As a rough guideline, on average, `ConfigureAccount`_ messages for one account should not be sent more often than once per minute.

+.. [#reserved-creditor-ids] All ``creditor_id``s between 0 and
+  4294967295 are reserved.
+Implementations SHOULD NOT use numbers in this interval for regular accounts.

 .. [#delete-transfer] When an account with a non-zero principal is being deleted, an `AccountTransfer`_ message SHOULD be sent,